-RapidMiner is a predictive analytics tool with visualization and statistical modelling capabilities.
-The base of the software which is RapidMiner Studio is a free, open source platform.
+RapidMiner is a predictive analytics tool with visualization and statistical modeling capabilities.
+The base of the software which is RapidMiner Studio is a free, open-source platform.
 The company also provides enterprise-level add-ons which can be bought to supplement the base platform.

 Scikit-learn is a machine learning library, largely written in the Python programming language and built on the SciPy library.
-It was originally developed as a Google Summer of Code project where Google awarded students who were able produce valuable open source software.
-Scikit-learn offers a number of features including data classification, regression, clustering, dimensionality reduction, model selection and preprocessing.
+It was originally developed as a Google Summer of Code project where Google awarded students who were able to produce valuable open-source software.
+Scikit-learn offers a number of features including data classification, regression, clustering, dimensionality reduction, model selection, and preprocessing.

 Apache Spark is a cluster-computing framework for data analysis.
 It has been deployed in large organizations for its big data capabilities combined with speed and ease of use.
 It was originally developed at the University of California as Spark and later, the source code was donated to the Apache Foundation so that it could be free forever.
 It’s often preferred to other big data tools due to its speed.

 SciPi or Scientific Python is a computing ecosystem based on the Python programming language.
 It offers a number of core components including NumPy for numerical computation, Matplotlib for plotting and the SciPy library which is a collection of algorithms and functions.